How to Choose an Heirloom Engagement Ring That Lasts for Generations

 Documentation: The Paper Trail That Protects Value

-• Independent appraisal — Current replacement value; update every 3–5 years
+• Independent appraisal — update every 3–5 years

 Frequently Asked Questions